Race666/Metex-M3850D/readme.md

 ```

 ## Project 2: An adapter to connect a multimeter by a UART to USB Converter (CB2102) to a PC
-The Kicad project is a simple convert to connect to M3850D to a TTL UART to USB Converter
+The Kicad project is a simple converte to connect a M3850D by a TTL UART to USB Converter to PC.

-The Serial port of the Multimeter:
+The Description of the Serial port pins of the Multimeter:

 RxD and TxD Ports are MAX232 compatible.
 Means -12V = High and +12V is Low Level.